kubernetes-retired/external-storage/docs/deployment.md

 Edit the `provisioner` argument in the `args` field in `deploy/kube-config/daemonset.yaml` to be the provisioner's name you decided on.

 `deploy/kube-config/daemonset.yaml` specifies a `hostPath` volume `/srv` mounted at `/export`.
-The `/export` directory is where all provisioned `PersistentVolumes'` data is stored, so by mounting a volume there, you specify it as the backing storage for PVs.
+The `/export` directory is where the provisioner stores its provisioned `PersistentVolumes'` data, so by mounting a volume there, you specify it as the backing storage for provisioned PVs.
+Each pod in the daemon set does this, effectively creating a "pool" of their nodes' local storage.

 `deploy/kube-config/daemonset.yaml` also specifies a `nodeSelector` to target nodes/hosts.
 Choose nodes to deploy nfs-provisioner on and be sure that the `hostPath` directory exists on each node: `mkdir -p /srv`.
 If SELinux is enforcing on the nodes, you may need to make the container [privileged](http://kubernetes.io/docs/user-guide/security-context/) or change the security context of the `hostPath` directory on the node: `sudo chcon -Rt svirt_sandbox_file_t /srv`.

 `deploy/kube-config/daemonset.yaml` specifies a `hostPort` for NFS, TCP 2049, to expose on the node, so be sure that this port is available on each node.
-The daemon set's pods will use the node's name as the NFS server IP to put on their `PersistentVolumes`.
+The daemon set's pods will use their node's name as the NFS server IP to put on their `PersistentVolumes`.

 Label the chosen nodes to match the `nodeSelector`.